Are State Minimum Limits Enough?February 6, 2017

 An additional consideration when selecting your liability limits is the moral obligation we have to others.
 If you, or your loved ones, were injured by another motorist, you would probably hope that they had sufficient liability insurance in place to pay for your medical bills and property damage losses.
 Imagine getting severely injured by a motorist who was insured with $15,000 bodily injury liability per person.
 It would be easy to wonder why they ever concluded that $15,000 was a sufficient limit of liability insurance to maintain.

-In the same way, we each have an obligation to society to make sure that we do not impose undue burden on others because of our actions.
+In the same way, we each have an obligation to society to make sure that we do not impose an undue burden on others because of our actions.
 Imagine the scenario of having to tell the spouse of a driver who lost their life in an accident, which was your fault, that you only have $15,000 of liability insurance to offer him/her.
 Sometimes, in life, our moral obligation exceeds our legal obligation and auto insurance is an area where this is especially true.

 Are State Minimum Limits Enough?